xkeshav/dotfiles/angular/Angular1_Style_Guide.md

 **assets**

-- All static assests will be placed here
+- All static assets will be placed here

 ```
   ├── images